microsoft/verona/docs/internal/op-sem.md

   - to re-root, use a storage location and assign to it
   - can re-root if `z` is a storage location, not if its a let binding?
   - need some kind of special storage location?
-- we don't want memory management operations on `paused`
+- embedded objects as members
-  - when `using`, we can't give it "the only reference" to mut or stack
+  - constants can be represented as functions
-  - but we can on iso or imm
+  - embedded objects are per-instance, but aren't storagelocs

 ## Types